A Nice Place to Visit: Popular culture

 The unreleased They Might Be Giants song "Hell Hotel" is based on "A Nice Place to Visit".
 According to producer Bill Krauss, the song references the episode's plot and lead actor Sebastian Cabot.

 Donald Trump has said that this episode of The Twilight Zone inspired his philosophy of success, commenting, "I fight hard for victory, and I think I enjoy it as much as I ever did.
 But I realize that maybe new victories won't be the same as the first couple."

-The plot of the 1979 pornographic film For the Love of Pleasure, starring Jamie Gillis and Annette Haven, is a broad rewrite of this episode.
+The "I Dated a Robot" episode of Futurama begins with the main characters watching an episode of The Scary Door (a parody of the Twilight Zone).
+It begins with a man named Clyde Smith in a casino where he always wins.
+It also includes nods to other episodes, including "The Fever", "He's Alive", The Man in the Bottle", and "Nightmare at 20,000 Feet."

+The episode is mentioned in The Sopranos episode "Chasing It."

+The Michael Schur comedy The Good Place has been noted as having a similar premise and plot twist as "A Nice Place to Visit".